thesid42/Safe-Screen/README.md

 # SafeScreen

-SafeScreen is like putting sticky notes over sensitive information before an AI assistant looks at your screen.
+SafeScreen is a privacy layer for browser-using AI agents: it captures local screenshots, redacts sensitive data with placeholders, and sends only the redacted view to the cloud CUA model.

+The agent can still complete browser tasks or produce analysis, while real private values stay local and are only used at guarded execution time.

-The local controller can see private demo values such as an email, phone number, SSN, address, and credit card.
-Before the CUA model receives an image, SafeScreen draws sticky-note labels over those values:
+Before the CUA model receives an image, SafeScreen draws sticky-note labels over private values such as:

 - `[MY_NAME]`
 - `[MY_EMAIL]`